tektutor/scala-oct-2021/README.md

   println ( "Hello Scala 3 !!" )
 ```

-### Making any function as main entrypoint using @main annotoation in Scala 3
+### Making any function as main entrypoint using @main annotation in Scala 3
 ```
 @main def hello = println ( "Hello Scala 3 !!!" )
 ```